-The OfficeServ 7200-S supports Primary Rate Interface ISDN.
+The OfficeServ 7200 supports Primary Rate Interface ISDN.
 PRI allows simultaneous data calls, calling party and calling line identification, high speed call setup and disconnect are among the benefits of ISDN calling.
 The 23+D configuration of ISDN allows call information to be delivered via the data channel (the "D" of 23B+D) thus leaving the bearer channels (the "B" of 23B+D) available for single use or combined use to provide a wider bandwidth for data and video.
-The OfficeServ 7200-S supports the most popular protocol standards in the U.S. A total of 2 PRI spans is supported with the MP20S processor card.
+The OfficeServ 7200 supports the most popular protocol standards in the U.S.